Skipping; Jumping rope is a great workout for anyone. Here are some helpful tips.

 Skipping: how jump rope is helping people through lockdown fatigue

 POSTED BY CHLOE GRAY FOR WORKOUTS

 If you want an on-trend cardio workout, don’t overlook skipping.
 During lockdown, Google searches for the exercise spiked higher than they have at any point in the past five years.
-Instagram and TikTok feeds are filled with people doing dances and tricks with their jump ropes, and more places are beginning to stock them, from Instagrammable fitness accessory brand Shreddy’s sell out skipping rope to supplement supplier MyProtein’s deluxe kit.
+Instagram and TikTok feeds are filled with people doing dances and tricks with their jump ropes, and more places are beginning to stock them, from Instagrammable fitness accessory brand Shreddy’s sell-out skipping rope to supplement supplier MyProtein’s deluxe kit.

 It’s not surprising that we are seeing new ways of training take favour over the classic workouts.
-It’s generally been out with weight lifting and spinning, thanks to a lack of kit, and in with barre, walking and HIIT – simple workouts with minimal kit that provide great results.
+It’s generally been out with weight lifting and spinning, thanks to a lack of kit, and in with barre, walking and HIIT – simple workouts with a minimal kit that provide great results.